이진화; Lee, Jin Hwa

 JH.
 Lee*, T. Jiralerspong*, L. Yu, Y. Bengio and E. Cheng

-• Analyzing geometric properties of hidden representations in LLMs throughout pretraining and how does compositional structure of language is reflected and correlated to the linguistic capability.
+• Analyzing geometric properties of hidden representations in LLMs throughout pretraining and how does compositional structure of language is reflected and correlated to the emergence of linguistic capability.

 Range, not Independence, Drives Modularity in Biologically Inspired Representations